Vigil (film)

-Vigil is a 1984 New Zealand drama film directed by Vincent Ward and starring Penelope Stewart, Frank Whitten, Bill Kerr, Fiona Kay, and Gordon Shields.
-It was the first New Zealand film invited to play in the competitive section (for the Palme d'Or) of the Cannes Film Festival.
+Vigil is a 1984 New Zealand drama film directed and co-written by Vincent Ward, in his directorial debut.
+Starring Penelope Stewart, Frank Whitten, Bill Kerr, Fiona Kay, and Gordon Shields, it was the first New Zealand film invited to play in the competitive section (for the Palme d'Or) of the Cannes Film Festival.

 Plot

 Eleven-year-old Toss lives on a remote farm in a valley somewhere deep in rural New Zealand with her father, mother and grandfather Birdie.
 When she witnesses her father's death while out herding sheep, she is shocked to see another man present, who then carries her father's body out of the bush.
 When that man moves onto the farm and begins a relationship with her mother, Toss sees him as an invader into her isolated world.